ssalabi/CV-AnimalDataset/README.md

 # CV-AnimalDataset
-Computer Vision projects on Animals Dataset from Kaggle
+Ongoing Computer Vision project on Animals Dataset from Kaggle Working on Data Exploration for now..